 Standard Objectives USG.5 Analyze of the role of federalism in addressing the distribution of power between the national, state, and local governments.
 Explain the relationship and powers shared between state governments and the national government.
-2. Trace the extent to which power is shared by all levels of government.
-3. Examine the powers denied to state governments and national government.
+Trace the extent to which power is shared by all levels of government.
+Examine the powers denied to state governments and national government.
 Evaluate the balance of power between state governments and national government related to funding.
 Investigate how the amendment process protects both the national government and state governments.
 Identify the major responsibilities and sources of revenue for state and local governments.
-Analyze the various interpretations and extent of the federal government's power provided by the Ninth and Tenth Amendments.
+7. Analyze the various interpretations and extent of the federal government's power provided by the Ninth and Tenth Amendments.

-Standard Objectives USG.6 Differentiate civil rights from civil liberties and describe how each have been interpreted and amended throughout United States' history.
-1. Examine the civil liberties and rights guaranteed in the Bill of Rights.
-2. Explain due process of law as expressed in the Fifth and Fourteenth Amendments.
+Standard Objectives Examine the civil liberties and rights guaranteed in the Bill of Rights.
+Explain due process of law as expressed in the Fifth and Fourteenth Amendments.
 3. Evaluate the balance between individual liberties and the public order.
-4. Analyze changing interpretations of the Bill of Rights over time, particularly the First and Fourteenth Amendments.
-Analyze judicial activism and restraint as well as the effects of each policy over the decades.
+USG.6 4.
+Analyze changing interpretations of the Bill of Rights over time, particularly the First and Fourteenth Amendments.
+Differentiate civil rights from civil liberties and describe how each have been interpreted and amended throughout United States' history.
+5. Analyze judicial activism and restraint as well as the effects of each policy over the decades.
 6. Evaluate the effects of the Court's interpretations of the Constitution in Marbury vs Madison (1803), McCulloch vs Maryland (1819), and United States vs Nixon (1974).
-Investigate the controversies that have resulted over changing interpretations of civil rights (e.g., Plessy vs Ferguson (1896), Brown vs Board Education (1954), Miranda vs Arizona (1966), Regents of the University of California vs Bakke (1978), Adrand Constructors Inc. vs Pena (1995), United States vs Virginia (VMI) (1996), etc.).
+7. Investigate the controversies that have resulted over changing interpretations of civil rights (e.g., Plessy vs Ferguson (1896), Brown vs Board Education (1954), Miranda vs Arizona (1966), Regents of the University of California vs Bakke (1978), Adarand Constructors Inc. vs Pena (1995), United States vs Virginia (VMI) (1996), etc.).

-Standard Objectives USG.7 Describe the role and function of linkage institutions such as the media, interest groups, political parties, and political action committees, on the citizens and federal government.
-1. Describe the controversies over campaign funding.
-2. Evaluate the decision Citizens United vs Federal Election Commission (2010) on campaign financing.
+Standard Objectives Describe the controversies over campaign funding.
+Evaluate the decision Citizens United vs Federal Election Commission (2010) on campaign financing.
 Examine how political parties impact primary and general elections as well as citizen involvement in campaigns.
-Identify major interest groups and their major agenda messages (e.g., AARP, NRA, ACLU, American Bar Association, American Medical Association, National Chamber of Commerce, Sierra Club, etc.).
-Evaluate the responsibility of citizens to thoughtfully examine information presented by media and interest groups in forming individual political opinions.
-Identify the role of journalism in the political process and trace its development over time.
-Examine the role and history of Political Action Committees and interest groups on the electoral process.
+USG.7 Describe the role and function of linkage institutions such as the media, interest groups, political parties, and political action committees, on the citizens and 4.
+Identify major interest groups and their major agenda messages (e.g., AARP, NRA, ACLU, American Bar Association, American Medical Association, National Chamber of Commerce, Sierra Club, etc.). federal government.
+5. Evaluate the responsibility of citizens to thoughtfully examine information presented by media and interest groups in forming individual political opinions.
+6. Identify the role of journalism in the political process and trace its development over time.
+7. Examine the role and history of Political Action Committees and interest groups on the electoral process.